Voilett-Roze/asus/Layer7-based-Netfilter-module.md

+**_This feature is considered to be deprecated, and will probably be removed in a future release._**

 Support for layer7 rules in iptables has been enabled on MIPS-based routers (RT-N66/AC66).
 You will need to manually configure the iptables rules to make use of it - there is no web interface exposing this.
 The defined protocols can be found in /etc/l7-protocols.

 To use it, you must first load the module: